diegopvlk/Dosage/README.md

 - **Notifications** — Get reminders at the right time
 - **History** — See which medications you took or skipped
 - **Dosage management** — Multiple doses with different times
-- **Frequency modes** — Every day, selected days, cycle or just when needed
+- **Frequency modes** — Every day, selected days, cycle or just when necessary
 - **Color and icon** — Give a shape for your treatment
 - **Inventory tracking** — Monitor your stock and get reminded when it's low
 - **Duration** — Define the start and end dates